emnify/product-docs/docs/cellular-iot.md

 This makes cellular connectivity not only ideal for mobile use cases but also for stationary devices.

-emnify specializes in businesses utilizing cellular connectivity for the Internet of Things. emnify has developed a communication platform that aggregates and enriches traditional cellular connectivity so businesses can easily connect, integrate, operate, and secure hundreds and thousands of devices with a single global IoT SIM card.
+emnify specializes in businesses utilizing cellular connectivity for the Internet of Things. emnify has developed a communication platform that aggregates and enriches traditional cellular connectivity so businesses can easily connect, integrate, operate, and secure hundreds or even thousands of devices with a single global IoT SIM card.

 ![EMnify Communication Platform](assets/cellular-iot.png)